Bibimbap: Preparation

 Bibimbap uses various ingredients.
-Common vegetables include julienned oi (cucumber), aehobak (courgette/zucchini), mu (radish), mushrooms, doraji (bellflower root), gim, spinach, soybean sprouts, and gosari (bracken fern stems).
+Common vegetables include julienned oi (cucumber), aehobak (courgette/zucchini), mu (radish), mushrooms, doraji (bellflower root), gim (seaweed), spinach, soybean sprouts, and gosari (bracken fern stems).
 Dubu (tofu), either plain or sautéed, or a leaf of lettuce may be added, or chicken or seafood may be substituted for beef.
 For visual appeal, the vegetables are often placed so adjacent colors complement each other.
 In the South Korean version, sesame oil, red pepper paste (gochujang), and sesame seeds are added.